 .
 Length: 15.7 km

 .
-Average gradient: 8.8% .
+Average gradient: 8.8%

 The climb is renowned for its difficulty.
-The first few kilometers are demanding, with gradients approaching 10%.
+The first few kilometres are demanding, with gradients approaching 10%.
 After Chalet Reynard, the landscape changes… the forest gives way to a breathtaking landscape where the viewpoints offer spectacular panoramas.

 Practical information for spectators